*UPDATED June.4.2024

 I often add Usnea or Echinacea for added support against infection in wounds.
 Dried and powdered usnea was used extensively by Native Americans directly on wounds or made into a wash.
 Echinacea is a well known immune support herb.

 Bring water to a boil.
 Place coarsely chopped leaves in the water and turn the heat down to a slow, low simmer.
 With a lid in place, keep on low for 15-20 minutes.
 For immediate use, cool to appropriate temperature and soak the area affected in the water.
 Consider making a double batch and letting half of it sit overnight as an infusion.
 You can use the same soak several times if you keep it in the fridge in between uses.
+I typically use ice, essential oils and/or cream the first 24 hours and start soaking the second day.
+This is what has worked best for our family in my experience.
+(Check with your doctor for the protocol you should consider!)

 Info inspired by: "Be Your Own Doctor" by Rachel Weaver and MEDIC's Wilderness First Aid course.